afranzi/pytest-dbt-duckdb/README.md

 # PyTest dbt Duckdb 🦆

-Fearless testing for dbt models, powered by DuckDB :simple-duckdb:.
+Fearless testing for dbt models, powered by DuckDB.

 ## What is this?
 **pytest-dbt-duckdb** is an open-source testing framework that allows you to validate dbt models end-to-end, using DuckDB as